Book Comments by Albert Fried-Cassorla

 2004

-The Consolation of Philosophy by Alain de Botton - Vintage International, paperback.
+The Consolations of Philosophy by Alain de Botton - Vintage International, paperback.
 264 pp. copyright 2000.
 De Botton is a master popularizer in the best sense of the word.
 He takes difficult concepts and makes them understandable, while not stripping down their complexity.
 He does this by using colorful illustrations taken from the philosopher under study's text, or from his own experience.
 The many illustrations add a powerful dimension.

 This volume explores: Nietzsche, Schopenhauer, Montaigne, Socrates, Epicurus and Seneca.